Using SimpleSAMLphp with Shibboleth SSO

 Note

 Some SSO providers will fail to connect when the port number (443) is specified in baseurlpath.
-To troubleshoot, remove :443 from the line.
+To solve this error, remove :443 from the line.

 4. Commit the changes to your SimpleSAMLphp files: